Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 102. Electoral Funding

-1. The following rules apply to distribution of electoral funding subject to the relevant state, territory and federal laws.
+1. Prior to the start of a campaign, the Committee shall determine the allocation of electoral funds resulting from the campaign.
+The following rules apply to distribution of electoral funding subject to the relevant state, territory and federal laws.

-   1. in the case of cash for votes system—

-      1. 5% for administration of Association

-      2. 10% for shared election expenses

-      3. 40% for distributions to Branches on a per candidate basis excluding any candidates that received funding

-> **Note:** i.e. if a Branch ran 1 candidate out of 10 which didn't receive funding that branch would receive 4% of the total funding available.

-4. 45% to Branch / Branches (in the case of multi candidate electorate were two Branches have candidates running) responsible for covering the costs of running in that electorate that raised the electoral funding, any excess will be held to support the next election involving that electorate(s), unless that electorate(s) is/are not being contested in which case the funds can be used to support any legitimate activity of the Association or relevant Branch or Branches.

-2) in a cash for receipt system

-   1. a minimum of 45% to be made available to cover the direct costs of running in that electorate(s) that met the threshold for funding

-   2. the remainder to be used to cover shared costs associated with running that election campaign if allowed by law.

-> **Note:** The Association should endeavour to maximise its use of the funding from cash for receipt systems without putting the Association's financial future at risk.
-This risk may be taken on by Branches.
+   1. First, reimbursement of expenses incurred to the relevant campaigning entity if it exists and has capacity to maintain that funding.

+   2. Second, allocation to expenses required to support any successfully elected candidate.

+   3. Third, as agreed by the Committee.

 ### 103. Contested electable positions

-1. At times electable positions will be contested by members from multiple Branches.
-In the case of an electable position being contested by candidates from more than one Branch the following rules will be used decide which candidates will be endorsed and in what position:
+1. At times multiple members of the Association will seek to contest electable positions.
+In this case,  the following rules will be used decide which candidates will be endorsed and in what position:

 > **Note:** This is expected in the case of the top ballot position on a Federal Senate seat or State upper house seat, or in the case of a winnable single member electorate emerging.

-1. in the case of multi member upper house seats
+2. in the case of multi member seats

-   1. by mutual agreement between the Branches
+   1. by mutual agreement between the candidate nominees

    2. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).

-2. in the case of multi member lower house seat or local government wards

-   1. by mutual agreement between the Branches

-   2. if only one Branch has a history of running candidates in that electorate that Branch can choose to have a successful preselected candidate(s) placed in the top position(s) on the ballot if applicable.

-   3. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).

-3. in the case of single member lower house seat or local government wards
+3. in the case of single member seats

-   1. by mutual agreement between the Branches

-   2. if only one Branch has a history of running candidates in the contested electorate or ward that Branch can select a candidate for formal endorsement by the Association.

-   3. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).
+   1. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).

 2) Where one or more Association candidates must be selected for a contested position, the election must be held as set out in Part 8-Division 1, by all the Members entitled to vote as per sub-rule (3).